 It connects the history of a thing with the E53 Place and E50 Date of an event.
 For example, an object may be the desk, now in a museum on which a treaty was signed.
-The presence of an immaterial thing implies the presence of at least one of its carriers.
+The presence of an inventorial thing involves the presence of the least one of its consistence.

-• Deckchair 42 (E19) was present at The sinking of the Titanic (E5)
+Deckchair 42 (E19) was present at The sinking of the Titanic (E5)